hjenneberg/wow-experience-left/README.md

 # ExperienceLeft

-A World of Warcraft Addon that shows an estimate of how much time is needed to reach the next level.
+A World of Warcraft addon that shows an estimate of how much time is needed to reach the next level.

 · [Changelog](./CHANGELOG.md) ·